laderast/RBootcamp/chapters/chapter1.md

 ---
 title: 'Chapter 1: The Magic of ggplot2'
-description: 'Learn how ggplot2 turns variables into statistical graphics'
+description: Learn how ggplot2 turns variables into statistical graphics
 prev: null
 next: /chapter2
 id: 1